 In August it became one of the first major financial institutions globally to publish a set of AI ethical principles.
 Ping An's co-CEO highlighted the positive impacts of its AI applications and the company's emphasis on information security and AI governance in its interim results announcement.

 Governance topics comprised 31% of our engagements in 2019.

-- Board independence 15.4%

-- Executive remuneration 41.2%

-- Shareholder protection and rights 15.7%

-- Succession planning 3.0%
+- Board diversity, skills and experience 24.6% - Board independence 15.4% - Executive remuneration 41.2% Shareholder protection and rights 15.7% - Succession planning 3.0%

 Progress against governance objectives